barrins-codex/barrins-codex/README.md

 ```

 ## Versioning
-The version number take the form X.Y.Z where X, Y, and Z are non-negative integers, and do not
+The version number take the form X.Y.Z.DATE where X, Y, and Z are non-negative
-contain leading zeroes.
-X is the major version, Y is the minor version, and Z is the patch version.
+integers, and do not contain leading zeroes.
+X is the major version, Y is the
-Each element MUST increase numerically.
+minor version, and Z is the patch version.
+Each element MUST increase
+numerically.
 For instance: `1.9.0` -> `1.10.0` -> `1.11.0`.

-Given a version number MAJOR.MINOR.PATCH, I increment the:
+Given a version number MAJOR.MINOR.PATCH.DD.MM.YYYY, I increment the:
 1. MAJOR version when I make a backend evolution or a design evolution,
-1. MINOR version when I add content, and
+1. MINOR version when I add content (most likely a match), and
-1. PATCH version when I make bug and typo fixes.
+1. PATCH version when I make bug and typo fixes, and
+1. DD.MM.YYYY is the date of the tagging.

-Additional labels for pre-release and build metadata are available as extensions to the
+Additional labels for pre-release and build metadata are available as
-MAJOR.MINOR.PATCH format.
+extensions to the MAJOR.MINOR.PATCH format.